Ambitions0x39e/calc/README.md

 ---
 ## Upcoming updates
-- Adding feature such as binary support, oct support and hex support.
+- Adding feature such as Bin support, Oct support and Hex support.
 - Add launcher using Python

 ## Future target